jbccollins/Deja-Boom/README.txt

 Project Title: Deja Boom
 Team Members: James Collins
-Video: The video file can be found in this directory.
+A video demonstrating the game’s features and how to beat it can be found at https://www.youtube.com/watch?v=0y8tRRhk_qc&feature=youtu.be
-It is named “Deja Boom Final Project Movie.mov”

 Short Description: